pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 10. You also have the option to set tags, availability zone, or resource pool at various stages along the way.

 Since these actions are not necessarily sequential, and the available actions change as the machine state changes, it's not very useful to make a state diagram or flowchart.
-Instead, consider the following table:
+Instead, consider the following tables.

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages"]